 Are there any risks with these programs?

 The technology raises some privacy concerns.
 Critics are questioning if the information reaches third parties or, despite all evidence to the contrary, causes premium increases.
+Now we know at least one insurance company who will charge, but a modest 10% increase.
 Most insurers, however, maintain that data is private and secure and in no way will result in a premium increase.

 Before you agree to the use of telematics or a usage-based insurance program, do your research to understand what information you’re giving to insurers and what they do with that data.
 Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) protects your information.
 The police can’t use the data against you.